Worship Matters

 In spite of Erasmus’ warning, over the years I’ve come across numerous definitions of “worship” that have caused me think about worship more biblically.

-Harold Best, in his book Music Through the Eyes of Faith defines worship in the broadest sense as “acknowledging that someone or something else is greater – worth more – and by consequence, to be obeyed, feared, and adored…Worship is the sign that in giving myself completely to someone or something, I want to be mastered by it. (pg.
-143)
+Harold Best, in his book Music Through the Eyes of Faith, defines worship in the broadest sense as “acknowledging that someone or something else is greater – worth more – and by consequence, to be obeyed, feared, and adored…Worship is the sign that in giving myself completely to someone or something, I want to be mastered by it” (pg.
+143).

-We want to be mastered the objects of our worship.
+We want to be mastered by the objects of our worship.
 And indeed we are.
 We worship whatever rules our time, energy, thoughts, longings, and choices.
 “Those who make them [idols] become like them; so do all who trust in them.”
 (Psa.
 115:8, ESV)

 A definition of worship that I appreciate for its simplicity and clarity is by Warren Wiersbe, who writes: